QuinVIVER/ShellFusion-tooldemo/README.md

 # ShellFusion Tool Readme
 This is a tool demo demonstration of our work ShellFusion.
-In this README, we provide a walkthrough of our tool demonstration.
+In this README, we provide a walkthrough of our tool demonstration and the way to deploy the tool.
 ## Table of Contents

 - [ShellFusion Tool Readme](#shellfusion-tool-readme)